croct-tech/challenges/product-manager/README.md

 - Write the stories in English 🇺🇸
 - Use a clear and unambiguous writing style
 - Describe the stories in plain text using the [Gherkin language](https://cucumber.io/docs/gherkin/reference)
-- Uncover as many scenarios as possible: there are at least 6 stories on each page
+- Uncover as many scenarios as possible: there are at least 6 stories on each page.

 Below, you can see the example of a story where the user wants to change their name from `john-doe` to `johndoe`: